ddemaree/nametag/README.md

 It's basically a reworking of the existing ActiveSupport code for model naming, tweaked to add setter methods for the various model name attributes.
 My intention is to submit this as a Rails patch, but I've packaged it as a plugin so I can play with it now.

-Please enjoy, and do send any questions/comments/threats to me at david@practical.cc.
+Please enjoy, and do send any questions/comments/threats to me at <david@practical.cc>, or via GitHub.

 Copyright (c) 2010 David Demaree, released under the MIT license